thomaspaulin/blog.thomaspaulin.me/content/posts/2021/deckgl-live-flight-info.md

 Once we've added this mapping into the response chain we also call the same `render(...)` function we created earlier.
 After running, we should see the flights rendered on the map.

-{{< figure src="img/posts/2021/deckgl-opensky-flight-info-plotted.png" title="Flight information from the OpenSky Network API rendered" >}}
+{{< figure src="img/posts/2021/deckgl-opensky-flight-info-plotted.png" caption="Flight information from the OpenSky Network API rendered" alt="Flights plotted on the map using information from the OpenSky Network API" >}}

 # Notes
 - The `webpack.config.js` file says the local development overrides should be removed from the file.
 I haven't had an issue with this so for now they can stay.
 If you wish to remove them, changing the final line to `module.exports = env => CONFIG;` should suffice.